I am so excited to finally post our DIY Kitchen Remodel Reveal! The kitchen looks so much better than it did before the remodel.

 The quartz is installed by the company but we removed the granite and removed the stovetop ourselves.
 Our kitchen remodel took 6 weeks to complete.
 The budget was $5000 and we spent around $4300.
 Prices are broken down at the bottom of the post.

 Two years after we moved in, we replaced the gray Formica with granite.
-I wanted black granite but when they delivered the granite, it was dark green.
+I want black granite but when they delivered the granite, it was dark green.
 Read about it here.

 The DIY Projects